CarlosAMolina/nginx-logs/README.md

 Required by Python and Rust we can measure them and plot the results.

+A detailed explanation can be found in this [link](https://cmoli.es/projects/rust-vs-other-languages/introduction.html).

 ### Measure storage

 Create the Docker image for Python and Rust (described above) and check the size: